SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 The other notable files in the test folder are `user.setup.ts` and `shared.ts`.

 The first of the two, `user.setup.ts`.
 This is the script that sets up the different contexts of users to be used in the tests.
-Four users in total: a personal workspace user, a project PI, a project admin, and a project user.
+The contexts refers to four users in total: a personal workspace user, a project PI, a project admin, and a project user.
 The created users are required for the majority of the tests, so it rarely makes sense to not have the script run prior to running the tests.

 `shared.ts` is a library that aims to match function-calls with actions on UCloud, e.g. `Files.upload()` that will upload a file, `Applications.toggleFavorite()` used for favoriting an application.
 When writing a test for a feature, most of it should consist of calls to this library.
 If the functionality for an aciton isn't there, it's likely it should be added.

-Tests can be added to the existing test suite, but tests must not be removed, as most are part of a compliance requirement. <!--(link to?)-->
+Tests can be added to the existing test suite, but tests must not be removed, as most are part of a compliance requirement. <!--(link to PDF?)-->

 ### Coding-style preferences